nicpanozzo/chesscom-api-wrapper/README.md

 ![Basic UML](doc/UML.png)
 ### Handling requests
 The API doesn't allow you to make parallel requests, so the wrapper will handle the requests for you to avoid missusages.
 But if you want to create your own policy, there are few more tricks you can do with this package.
 You can handle the requests by yourself implementing a RequestHandler, or the error handling by implementing an ErrorHandler.
-You can also modify the ChesscomHandler to modify the overall behavior of the requests. **You can also pass a custom RequestHandler to the ChesscomWrapper constructor to handle the requests in a different way**(TODO).
+You can also modify the ChesscomHandler to modify the overall behavior of the requests.

 ### Laziness behavior
 By default, the wrapper will make a request to the API when you call a property, making them lazy.
 You can pass also the lazy parameter to false to trigger all the needed calls to retrive any information available as soon as the objest is created.
 If you want to use always fresh data,  use the getter methods to trigger a new request instead of retrive the cached data (e.g. : player._getInfo() instead of player.info).